Monish24/stock-trading-drl/README.md

-# Deep Reinforcement Learning for Multi-Modal Stock Trading: A Comprehensive Project Plan
+# Deep Reinforcement Learning for Multi-Modal Stock Trading: A Comprehensive Project Plan (Not complete yet, this is the main idea)

 ## Executive Summary